 The CONNECT Edition release of WaterGEMS and WaterCAD introduces numerous improvements and features to help you be more successful.
 Let's explore each of these in detail.

 Note: this article only covers the enhancements new to version 10.00.00.50.
-For information on even more enhancements new to the CONNECT Edition of Bentley's water products, see:
+For information on even more enhancements new to the CONNECT Edition of Bentley's water products, see the list of "What's new" articles at the bottom of these articles:

 Layout & Data Input